Define the Term Business Ownership: What You Need to Know

 Another option for business formation is a partnership, which is owned by at least two people.
 In the United States, the partnership is used least commonly by business owners.
 The two main types of partnerships are limited and general.
 A limited partnership has at least one partner whose liability is limited to the amount invested in the company.
 In general partnerships, each partner is liable for any business debts and obligations on a personal level.

 If you need help to define the term “business ownership,” you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.